MbinOrg/mbin/docs/03-contributing/01-getting_started.md

 There are several ways to get started.
 Like using the Docker setup or use the development server, which is explained in detail below.

-The code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS.
+The code is mainly written in PHP using the Symfony framework with Twig templating and a bit of JavaScript & CSS and of course HTML.

 ## Initial setup

 Requirements:

 - PHP v8.3 or higher
-- NodeJS
+- NodeJS v20 or higher
-- Valkey / KeyDB / Redis
+- Valkey / KeyDB / Redis (pick one)
 - PostgreSQL
 - _Optionally:_ Mercure
 - _Optionally:_ Symfony CLI